Skip to main content

 • GPS: While they cost a good chunk of change, a GPS unit can save you hours of searching for your way when the path is covered by snow.
 One might just save your life when it prevents you from traveling the wrong way deeper into the hoary, frost-rimed hinterlands instead of trekking back toward your warm home and much-deserved glass of bourbon.
 Though a compass can help there, too, and for less cash.

-• Shovel: Consider bringing along a compact shovel, which can move snow off the ground as you clear a campsite or build up a windbreak or an actual shelter.
+• Shovel: Consider bringing along a compact shovel so you can clear a campsite or build up a windbreak.
 Shovels can also be used to dig out a fire pit or create a latrine.

 Know your skills and stick within them